Nikola Jokić: 2020–21 season: First MVP award

 On March 17, in a 129–104 victory over the Charlotte Hornets, Jokić surpassed Dikembe Mutombo for most double-doubles in Nuggets' franchise history.
 Jokić would go on to be named Western Conference Player of the Month, for the second time, for games played in March.
-Doing so, he became the only Nuggets' player in franchise history to win the award twice in a single season.
+By doing so, he became the only Nuggets' player in franchise history to win the award twice in a single season.
 On April 4, Jokić had 16 assists in a 119–109 victory over the Orlando Magic.
 As a result, he marked his 81st career 10-assist game, passing Chamberlain for the most double-digit assist games by a center in NBA history.

 Despite an injury-laden regular season, Jokić led the Nuggets to a third seed in the Western Conference, boasting a 47–25 record.
 While playing and starting in every single game, he led the league in all the major advanced metrics intended to measure a player's value, such as player efficiency rating (PER), win shares, offensive win shares, box plus-minus, and value over replacement player (VORP).
 Jokić also finished as the league leader in double-doubles, racking up 60 double-doubles on the year, while finishing second to Westbrook for most triple-doubles on the season, with 16 triple-doubles of his own.
 Jokić joined Robertson and Westbrook as the only players in NBA history to average 26+ points, 10+ rebounds and 8+ assists for an entire season, and officially became the first-ever player to do so on better than 52 percent shooting (making 56.6 percent of his field goal attempts).
 Jokić also became just the third player in NBA history to finish a season ranked in the top five in total points (third), rebounds (fifth), and assists (third), joining Elgin Baylor and Chamberlain (3x).